mozilla/login.webmaker.org/README.md

 ### 8 put the session email into your master template, when known

-Add the following snippet to you HTML and render it based on the person-created `req.session.email` value:
+Add the following snippet to you HTML `<head>` section, and render it based on the person-created `req.session.email` value:

 ```html
   <meta name="persona-email" content="{req.session.email}">